rsanchezgarc/cesped/README.md

 - 10280.
 The EMPIAR-10280
 - 10409.
 The EMPIAR-10409

-Do not forget to change the configuration files or to provide different values via command line or environmental variables.
-In addition, `[--config CONFIG_NAME.yaml]` also allows to overwrite the default values using (a/several) custom yaml file(s).
+Do not forget to change the configuration files or to provide different values via the command line or environmental variables.
+In addition, `[--config CONFIG_NAME.yaml]` also allows overwriting the default values using (a/several) custom yaml file(s).
 Use `-h` to see the list of configurable parameters.
 Some of the most important ones are.
 - trainer.default_root_dir.
 Directory where the checkpoints and the logs will be saved, from [defaultTrainerConfig.yaml](cesped%2Fconfigs%2FdefaultTrainerConfig.yaml)